prisoners

 There is a particular focus on Germany and the Netherlands as these are countries which share certain similarities with the UK.

 Report that begins by considering how the female prison population has increased, why this has happened and what the consequences have been.
 This is followed by a review of the way the Labour government sought to reduce the number of women going to prison and the very limited impact its policies had in practice.
+The report concludes by considering what the current government has achieved during its first two years in office; and what changes might be needed if the number of women entering prison is really to fall.

 In March 2010, Criminal Justice Inspection Northern Ireland (CJI) published a report into the treatment of people with mental health problems in the criminal justice system, starting with the police, moving through the prosecution to the courts and ending up with prisons and probation.